joshshapiro/Selectric_III_typeballs/README.md

 ![A 3D printed typeball for the IBM Selectric.
 The font is Comic Sans.
 There is ink on most of the letters.](img/typeball.jpg)
 ![A sheet of lined paper in a typewriter with several lines of Cherokee text; the 3d printed typeball that made the text is visible in the lower left.](img/cherokee.jpg)

+# Update: August 3 2025: Leveraging LLMs to Support 96-Character Selectric III Typeface Elements

+I'm using AI models to rewrite the latest OpenSCAD CAD model from [Dave Hayden](https://selectricrescue.org/) to support 96-character Selectric III typeface elements.
+I've added the OpenSCAD file for Vogue-96, *Selectric_III_Element96_001.scad*.
+I don't have a resin printer, but I do have a Selectric-III, so if anyone's in or near Denver, CO and wants to help print and test with me, give me a holler.
+Feel free to take a look at and tinker the OpenSCAD file.

 # Update: July 7 2023: YOU PROBABLY SHOULDN'T PRINT THIS!

 Update, July 7 2023: [Dave Hayden](https://selectricrescue.org/) took the resin-printed typeball concept and [improved on it greatly](https://selectricrescue.org/balls/SelectricElement88.scad).
 I'm extremely grateful that he took on all the hard work of iteratively going through and dialing in the perfect values to make a functional ball, and I'm pleased to think I contributed in some way to his achievements.